-Biking and running the entire length of the Mississippi River may seem like a formidable feat, but that’s what Victoria and Tom Styrbicki have devoted the last 72 days of their lives to doing.
+Biking and running the entire length of the Mississippi River is a formidable feat.
+That’s exactly what Victoria and Tom Styrbicki have devoted the last 72 days of their lives to doing.

 When the couple stopped in Tiptonville on Sunday, they were a little more than halfway through their 120-day, 2,400-mile project.